tomasmuller/openshift-neo4jtemplate/README.md

 How it works
 ------------
 It's very easy to get Neo4j running on RedHat's OpenShift Cloud Platform.
-At the time of writing this, there is no Neo4j cartridge available at OpenShift.
+Note that at the time of writing this, there is no Neo4j cartridge available at OpenShift.

 If you are familiar with Heroku, think that a cartridge is like a Heroku Add-on.
 It plugs functionality into the PaaS environment.